Geiger Counter Improvements

 Battery Charge and Protection Circuits

 The previous board had no use for a power switch since it was USB powered, so I had to add one here.
-The XYZ series of switches are pricy (like most electromechanical hardware) but are great quality and are available in many different configurations (mounting options, poles, momentary).
+I used a right angle switch from the 100 series of E-Switch.
+These are pricy (like most electromechanical hardware) but are great quality and are available in many different configurations (mounting options, poles, momentary).

 Battery Charge IC